bradenhelmer/nvim-syncer/README.md

         dest_path = "",
         -- Option to automatically sync on save.
 Required on_save = true
-        -- List of files to be excluded. excludes = {}
+        -- List of files to be excluded. sync.lua is excluded by default! excludes = {}
         -- List of files to read excludes from e.g .gitgnore. exclude_files = {}